eleon182/imported/README.md

 - Unit testing coverage on all interfaces for helper functions
 - Directory exclusion

-# Notes
-- Make sure you are not using the get function on a module during loading.
-Use the get function on demand when you need the dependency.
-- Make sure the first thing you do is run the 'init' function.
-This will load all the modules into the imported library

 # Future
 - Easy dependency override for unit testing mocking